50 Amazing Landmarks in France To Visit

 23. Conciergerie, Paris

-The Conciergerie is an imposing palace-fortress landmark in Paris.
-It looms over the banks of the Seine.
-It was Marie Antoinette’s gloomy prison after her arrest by the revolutionaries.
+The Conciergerie is an imposing palace-fortress that stands as a landmark in France, commanding the banks of the Seine.
+This formidable structure became synonymous with Marie Antoinette’s tragic fate as it served as her gloomy prison following her arrest by the revolutionaries.

-The Conciergerie was built in the 6th century.
-It was the residence of Clovis, the first King of France, and used to be a royal palace.
-Today’s version of the Conciergerie dates from 1200.
+Originally built in the 6th century, the Conciergerie held great historical significance.
+It once served as the residence of Clovis, the first King of France, and functioned as a royal palace.
+The current iteration of the Conciergerie dates back to 1200.

 Click here for a combined ticket to the Conciergerie and Sainte-Chapelle.